thefinnlab/psyanim-2/docs/getting_started.md

 You should see `MyFirstScene.js` show up under `./experiments/helloPsyanim`.

-Let's see how to add this new scene to our `ExperimentDefinition.js` file.
+Let's see how to add this new scene to our `index.js` file.

 **d.
-Open `ExperimentDefinition.js` and add the following import to the top of the file:**
+Open `index.js` and add the following import to the top of the file:**

     import MyFirstScene from './MyFirstScene';

 **e.
-Under the 'runs' array property, add the following JSON object:**
+Let's register `MyFirstScene` with `PsyanimApp` by adding the following line right before `Psyanim.Instance.run()`:**

+    PsyanimApp.Instance.config.registerScene(MyFirstScene);

+**e.
+Next, let's declare a trial `myfirstSceneTrial` after the `emptySceneTrial` is declared by adding the following code after it:**

-    {
+    let myFirstSceneTrial = {
-        sceneType: MyFirstScene,
-        parameterSet: {},
-        variations: 1
+        type: PsyanimJsPsychPlugin,
+        sceneKey: MyFirstScene.KEY,
+        experimentName: experimentName,
+        userID: userID,
-    }
+        sceneParameters: { }
+    };

 **f.
-Open `index.js` and add the following code to the imports at the top:**
+Now let's add this new trial we defined to the line with `jspsych.run()`, by replacing it with the following line:**

+    jsPsych.run([welcome, emptySceneTrial, myFirstSceneTrial, goodbye]);

+**g.
+After these modifications, your `index.js` should look like the following:**

+    import { initJsPsych } from 'jspsych';

+    import htmlKeyboardResponse from '@jspsych/plugin-html-keyboard-response';

+    import PsyanimJsPsychPlugin from '../../src/integrations/PsyanimJsPsychPlugin';

+    import PsyanimApp from '../../src/core/PsyanimApp';

+    import EmptyScene from './EmptyScene';
-    import PsyanimExperimentManager from '../../src/core/components/experiments/PsyanimExperimentManager';
+    import MyFirstScene from './MyFirstScene';

-**g. at the bottom of the file to add a keyboard controller using 'enter' key to load the next scene:**

     /**
-    *  Setup communication between other DOM scripts and PsyanimApp */
+    *  Setup Psyanim and PsyanimJsPsychPlugin

-    window.psyanimApp = PsyanimApp.Instance;

-    window.psyanimApp.currentPlayerID = 'tester1234';

-    document.addEventListener('keydown', (event) => {

-        if (event.key == 'Enter')
+    */
+    PsyanimApp.Instance.config.registerScene(EmptyScene);
+    PsyanimApp.Instance.config.registerScene(MyFirstScene);

+    PsyanimApp.Instance.run();

+    PsyanimApp.Instance.setCanvasVisible(false);

+    /**
+    *  Setup jsPsych experiment
+    */

+    const userID = 'Jason';
+    const experimentName = 'helloPsyanim';

+    const jsPsych = initJsPsych();

+    let welcome = {
+        type: htmlKeyboardResponse,
+        stimulus: 'Welcome to the experiment.
+Press any key to begin.'
+    };

+    let emptySceneTrial = {
+        type: PsyanimJsPsychPlugin,
+        sceneKey: EmptyScene.KEY,
+        experimentName: experimentName,
+        userID: userID,
-        {
+        sceneParameters: { },
+    };

-            let experimentManager = PsyanimApp.Instance.currentScene
+    let myFirstSceneTrial = {
-                .getComponentByType(PsyanimExperimentManager);

-            experimentManager.loadNextScene();
+        type: PsyanimJsPsychPlugin,
+        sceneKey: MyFirstScene.KEY,
+        experimentName: experimentName,
+        userID: userID,
-        }
+        sceneParameters: { }
-    });
+    };

+    let goodbye = {
+        type: htmlKeyboardResponse,
+        stimulus: 'Congrats - you have completed your first experiment!
+Press any key to end this trial.'
+    };

+    jsPsych.run([welcome, emptySceneTrial, myFirstSceneTrial, goodbye]);

 **h.
 Run `npm run helloPsyanim-build` in your terminal and then look in the ./dist directory to see your index.html.
 Load this in your browser using whatever static file server you prefer.**

+- If you hit `F12` to open the chrome debug tools, you'll be able to see the console output from the app.
+- To load the `EmptyScene` and `MyFirstScene` trials we added to jsPsych, just hit `Enter` on your keyboard.
+- You should see the console say what scenes are loaded as you move through the trials.

-### Congratulations, you've created your first scene!
+### Congratulations, you've created your first experiment with a user-defined scene!

-## 2. Creating our first entity and component using the Psyanim CLI
+## 3. Creating our first entity and component using the Psyanim CLI

 **a.
 Back in our terminal, let's create our first component `MyFirstMovementComponent` by running the following command:**